eagle-io/docs/source/topics/nodes/parameter/index.rst

     *Never* will not send notifications.

 Category
-    Select the category of subscribed users that will receive notifications for this State.
-See :ref:`Alarms and Notifications <alarms-and-notifications>` for more info.
+    Select the category of subscribed users that will receive :ref:`notifications <notifications>` for this State.

 Active message
     Enter a custom message to send when the state becomes active.
 Leave blank for a default message that includes the state name, value and timestamp.